 The Organization maintains the above investment portfolios at the Greater Kansas City Community Foundation (the "Community Foundation"), and specified itself as beneficiary at the time of the transfer.
 Amounts will be distributed to the Organization upon the Community Foundation's receipt of the written recommendation of two authorized signers of the Organization.
 The Community Foundation will monitor distributions requested by the Organization to ensure amounts are being distributed in accordance with the Organization's intentions.
-The investment portfolios above are included in Investments and Investments - Endowment on the consolidated statements of financial position as of the years ended June 30, 2020 and 2019, respectively.
+The investment portfolios above are included in Investments and Investments - Endowment on the consolidated statements of financial position as of June 30, 2021 and 2020, respectively.